JavierP/Menu-Template/README.md

 # Menu Template
- A template for menu project in godot
+ A template menu project in Godot